 It’s worth bearing in mind that, for an average dwelling in England and Wales built before 2018, improving the property’s energy efficiency to its full potential could save the bill payer £178 per year (which could also increase interest from tenants if you’re a landlord).

-Here are 6 cost-effective ways to save energy:
+Here are 6 cost-effective ways to save energy in your property:

 Whether it’s a loft, walls or floors, the better insulated your home, the more likely you are to conserve energy.
 However, each property may be built differently and can have different EPC ratings, so it’s important to seek expert advice from a qualified surveyor or energy expert on what kind of insulation would be best.